dominika-baszanowska/Air-Quality-Data-Continuous/docs/design.md

 ![Insert your Interaction/Sequence Diagrams for each use-case here.](images/UC3_SequenceDiagram.png)

 ## User Interface design
-TODO: Specify and develop a user interface mockup using an HTML wireframe.

 ![Insert your wireframe screenshots for each use-case here](images/wireframe.png)